opencontainers/runc/docs/terminals.md

 care than the foreground mode -- mainly because it is now up to the caller to handle the `stdio` of the container.

+Another complication is that the parent process is responsible for acting as the subreaper for the container.
+In short, you need to call `prctl(PR_SET_CHILD_SUBREAPER, 1, ...)` in the parent process and correctly handle the implications of being a subreaper.
+Failing to do so may result in zombie processes being accumulated on your host.

+These tasks are usually performed by a dedicated (and minimal) monitor process per-container.
+For the sake of comparison, other runtimes such as LXC do not have an equivalent detached mode and instead integrate this monitor process into the container runtime itself -- this has several tradeoffs, and runc has opted to support delegating the monitoring responsibility to the parent process through this detached mode.

 #### Detached Pass-Through ####

 In detached mode, pass-through actually does what it says on the tin -- the